 You open a food delivery app on your tablet which is connected to the internet.
 You choose your favorite pizza, mode of payment and time of delivery.
 That's it, you receive your pizza at the chosen time.

 This is an integrated and seamless way of processing data.
 It is possible due to a technology widely known as "Cloud Computing".
-The fields of big data and machine learning have contributed to the rise of cloud computing.
+The fields of big data and machine learning have contributed to the rise of cloud computing (Also check out the cloud computing certification that guides you through the course).
 A Big Data certification with machine learning basics can help you have a rising career graph.

 Today computing can be performed in distributed environments with wireless devices.
 It is important to know the difference between cloud computing and cloud.
 We have explained it here: